loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 Using this definition of *unemployed*, the **labor force** is defined as those people who are currently working for pay (in either full-time or part-time jobs) plus those who are unemployed.
 Meanwhile, **not in the labor force** consists of those people who are 16 and over but (1) not doing paid work and (2) are not actively looking for a job.

+---

-(People---i.e., children---under 16 years of age are neither (*a*) in the labor force nor (*b*) not in the labor force.
+Children under 16 years of age are neither (*a*) in the labor force nor (*b*) not in the labor force.
 They are excluded from this analysis altogether.
-Also exclude from both categories are active-duty members of the military and people living in institutions---e.g., prisons, nursing homes, etc. Everyone else is either in the 'labor force' or 'not in the labor force'.)
+Also exclude from both categories are active-duty members of the military and people living in institutions---e.g., prisons, nursing homes, etc. Everyone else is either in the 'labor force' or 'not in the labor force'.

+---

 With this definition of *labor force*, we define the unemployment rate this way: